 What is the process for applicants?

-Parents who are seeking bursarial support for a pupil need to complete a detailed ‘Application for Financial Assistance’ form.
+Parents who are seeking bursarial support for a pupil need to complete an ‘Application for Financial Assistance’ form.
 This form requires details of income and expenditure, and of assets and liabilities.
-Parents of boys already attending Abingdon should contact the Financial Controller for the form, whilst Parents of boys who have registered to join the School should contact the Admissions team or tick the appropriate box on their application form.
+Parents of boys already attending Abingdon should contact the Financial Controller for the form, whilst parents of boys who have registered to join the School should contact the Admissions team or tick the appropriate box on their registration form.

 Parents, existing or prospective, may apply for a bursary at any time of the year and are encouraged to not leave it to the deadline which will have been advised when the application form was sent.